jared-bloomer/Personal-Notes/docs/source/github/markdown.rst

 Callouts
 --------

-Documentation on this feature can be found `here <https://github.com/orgs/community/discussions/16925>`_
+Documentation on this feature can be found in the `Github Discussions <https://github.com/orgs/community/discussions/16925>`_

 .. image:: _static/callouts.png